SuperOffice CRM Online Agreement (“Agreement”)

 The Processor shall not give access to or distribute the data to third parties unless it is necessary or allowed for in accordance with this Agreement, or unless the Controller gives its written consent thereto.

 SuperOffice and everyone that on behalf of SuperOffice receives information about the Customer and the Customer’s business, relations and other data, marked as confidential information, are obliged to not expose such information to outsiders without the Customer’s consent.
 This applies accordingly for the Customer.
-The Customer shall also protect and keep in secrecy all other information that SuperOffice provides to the Customer, or information that the Customer becomes aware of; to the extent that the Customer should have understood that the information is SuperOffice confidential information.
-The obligation to keep confidential information secret shall remain in force after expiry of this Agreement.
+The Customer shall also protect and keep confidential all other information that SuperOffice provides to the Customer, or information that the Customer becomes aware of; to the extent that the Customer should have understood that the information is SuperOffice confidential information.
+The obligation to keep information confidential shall remain in force after expiry of this Agreement.

 11. Prices and payment